fareedjaved203/ecommerce-api-fastapi/REAMD.md

   Create or update inventory for a specific product.

 - **GET** `/api/v1/inventory/product/{product_id}`
-  Retrieve complete inventory history for a product with low stock alerts(boolean).
+  Retrieve complete inventory history, with each interaction, for a product with low stock alerts(boolean).

 ---